Alicia's Day

 ESL Past Simple Sentence Building Activity - Grammar: Matching, Forming Sentences - Pair Work

-ESL Past Simple Sentence Building Activity - Grammar: Matching, Forming Sentences - Pair Work In this rewarding past simple activity, students race to make past simple affirmative and negative compound sentences.
-In pairs, students then race to make ten past simple compound sentences by joining three cards together to form each sentence.
+ESL Past Simple Sentence Building Activity - Grammar: Matching, Forming Sentences - Pair Work In this rewarding past simple activity, students race to build ten compound sentences by joining clauses with 'and' and 'but', making the final clause negative.
+In pairs, students race to make ten past simple compound sentences by joining three cards together to form each sentence.
 Students join the second clause to the first clause using the conjunction and.
 Students add the third clause using 'but'.
 The third clause is negative.
 The first pair to lay the cards out on the table in the correct order and complete them with the right conjunctions wins. show less

 True Lies